foundrytom/OpenAssetIO-gRPC/README.md

 configured gRPC endpoint - assuming it implements the service defined in [openassetio.proto](./src/openassetio.proto).

-In theory, this shim could be manually instantiated by other means, but this is currently unsupported.

 There are three components to this project:

 - The `openassetio-grpc` library, that provides an SDK for OpenAssetIO Hosts.
-- The `openassetio-grpc-server` binary that instantiates managers to service the bridged API requests.
+- The `openassetio-grpc-server` binary (or Python module) that instantiates managers to service the bridged API requests.
 - The `openassetio-grpc-test` high-level integration test suite.
 - The `openassetio-grpc-perftest` benchmark test that compares direct and gRPC bridged python manager interactions.

+The Python server implementation can be run in 'out-of-process' mode, to instantiate manager instanced on demand, or in 'shared' mode, where an instance of the `$OPENASSETIO_DEFAULT_CONFIG` manager is available to an arbitrary number of remote clients via the `shared` handle.

 ### Building